plaetzchen79/ngx-printer-demo/README.md

 <div ngxPrintItemMarker directPrint="true"></div>
 ```

+## Directive ngxNoPrint
+Use this directive to prevent an sub-item (child) to be printed.

 ### Customization
 You can override the default class with the `customClass` property.
 Make sure that the css class is globally accessable e.g. put it into "styles.css".